Biblical Sabbath: Sabbath

 The King James Bible uses the English form "sabbath(s)" 172 times.
 In the Old Testament, "sabbath(s)" translates Shabbath all 107 times (including 35 plurals), plus shebeth three times, shabath once, and the related mishbath once (plural).
 In the New Testament, "sabbath" translates Sabbaton 59 times; Sabbaton is also translated as "week" nine times, by synecdoche.

 The name form is "Shabbethai" a name appearing three times in the Tanakh.

 Sabbath Year

-The Sabbath Year or Shmita (שמטה, Shemittah, literally "release"), is the seventh (שביעי, shebiy'iy) year of the seven-year agricultural cycle mandated by Torah for the Land of Israel, relatively little observed in biblical tradition, but still observed in contemporary Judaism.
+The Sabbath Year or Shmita (שמטה, Shemittah, literally "release"), is the seventh year of the seven-year agricultural cycle mandated by Torah for the Land of Israel.
+The term shmita is translated "release" five times in the Book of Deuteronomy (from the root שמט, shamat, "desist, remit").
+This year is also described in the Bible as a shabbat.